rubrikinc/use-case-polaris-slack/README.md

   <img src="https://user-images.githubusercontent.com/8610203/41612298-139901d2-73b8-11e8-9e44-e7928f0c548f.png" alt="Lambda Designer"/>
 </p>

 You'll also need to populate the follow Envrionment variables which will be ready by the function.
-The `kmsEncryptedToken`, which corresponds to the Slash Commands `Verification Token`, and the `polaris_password` will need to be encrypted.
+The `kms_encrypted_token`, which corresponds to the Slash Commands `Verification Token`, and the `polaris_password` will need to be encrypted.

 The `sns_arn` field corresponds to the Amazon Resource Name of the SNS topic that is subscribed to the `worker_function`.